egueli/RasPiBackup/README.md

 BACKUP_ROOT=/path/to/store/your/backups
 ```

-Now run the following to start the first backup.
+Now run the following to start the first backup:
 ```
-sudo doBackup.sh
+doBackup.sh
 ```
+It will run commands with `sudo`, so you may be asked for a password.
+Admin privileges are needed to copy system files as well as user files.

 It will print all files being copied.
 Once finished, you'll find the files in a `backup.0` subdirectory.
 It will contain two more subdirectories, `boot` and `root`, with all the files on your system.